 The answer is that the vast majority of these workers have smartphones, and while they may not be able to access them while on the clock, they are certainly part of their routine when they are off it.
 With targeted, timely mobile messaging that doesn’t flood your employees phones with notifications, you can get more effective internal communication than a typical work email.

-Are you interested in a messaging tool with a built-in feature for selected posts streaming on digital signage displays ?
-Get in touch with us to find out more about Beekeeper – mobile communication tool for teams, and we’ll be more than happy to show you how you can use it to reach and engage employees in your company.
+Are you interested in a workforce solution with a built-in feature for selected posts streaming on digital signage displays?
+Get in touch with us to find out more about the Beekeeper team app – a workforce management solution for teams, and we’ll be more than happy to show you how you can use the best of all workforce solutions to reach and engage employees in your workplace.